xiangshen-dk/workshop-building-secure-apis/docs/resource-policy.md

 ??? info "Amazon API Gateway resource policies"
 	Amazon API Gateway resource policies are JSON policy documents that you attach to an API to control whether a specified principal (typically an IAM user or role) can invoke the API.
 You can use API Gateway resource policies to allow your API to be securely invoked by: 1) users from a specified AWS account; 2) specified source IP address ranges or CIDR blocks; 3) specified virtual private clouds (VPCs) or VPC endpoints (in any account), see https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-resource-policies.html.

-1. Go to [Amazon API Gateway](https://us-west-2.console.aws.amazon.com/apigateway/home?region=us-east-1#/ "API Gateway Console"), click the button __Create API__(or __Get Started__ if it's your first time to use API Gateway)
+1. Go to [Amazon API Gateway](https://console.aws.amazon.com/apigateway/ "API Gateway Console"), click the button __Create API__(or __Get Started__ if it's your first time to use API Gateway)

 2. Select __Example API__ and click the button __Import__ at the bottom of the page:
   ![Create new API](../screenshots/example-api-1.png)
 3. After the __Pet Store__ example API is created, select the __GET__ methods and you can see the integration endpoints on the right side.
-It could be a __Mock Endpoint__ or an __http endpoint__.
+It could be a __mock endpoint__ or an __http endpoint__.
 For instance, in the following screenshot, we have http://petstore-demo-endpoint.execute-api.com/petstore/pets as the endpoint.
 You can also click the __TEST__ link in the middle to invoke the endpoint.
 It will provide the request and response for the API call.

   ![Integration endpoint](../screenshots/example-api-1a.png)
 4. The API is not public visible until you deploy it.
 Click the button __Actions__ and select __Deploy API__: